bruno07x/challenge01-bootcamp/README.md

 **PUT**
 > `http://localhost:3000/projects/1`

 Update a project.
-Need to pass a json format content a new `title`.
+It is necessary to pass a json format content a new `title`.

 ```
 {